 Old Asphalt shingles are easily recycled, and have proven to be a win win for the municipalities’ who have accepted their use in asphalt roads.
 When the old roof is being torn off, the workers must separate the asphalt shingles from the other debris, and only load the shingles into the dump truck.
 This requires the individual contractors to train their personnel how to separate the material so it is ready to be recycled.
-The dump truck then delivers this “clean load” of asphalt shingles to the recycle facility.
+Then, the dump truck then delivers this “clean load” of asphalt shingles to the recycle facility.
 After it is dumped, the load of shingles will be will be chopped and ground into small pieces.
 The chopped shingles are passed over a magnet to remove any nails.
 The finished product, commonly referred to as RAS, is then ready to be used in Hot Mixed Asphalt.

 The use of RAS in Hot Mix Asphalt (HMA) pavement has shown to have a number of benefits.